-It is only when God begins to speak and act that people have a little knowledge of Him in their conceptions.
-In the beginning, this knowledge exists only in their conceptions, but as time goes by, people begin to feel that their own thoughts are increasingly futile and inappropriate; thus, they come to believe all that God says, to the extent that they “create a place for the practical God in their consciousness.”
+It is only when God begins to speak and act that people have a little knowledge of Him in their notions.
+In the beginning, this knowledge exists only in their notions, but as time goes by, people’s thoughts are increasingly futile and unfit for human use; thus, they come to believe all that God says, to the extent that they “creat[e] a place for the practical God in their consciousness.”
 It is only in their consciousness that people have a place for the practical God.
 In reality, however, they do not know God, and speak nothing but empty words.
-Yet compared to the past, they have made tremendous progress—although they are still a long way away from the practical God Himself.
+Yet compared to the past, they have made tremendous progress, although there is still a great difference from the practical God Himself.
 Why does God always say, “Each day I walk among the unceasing flow of people, and each day I operate within every person”?
 The more God says such things, the more people can compare them to the actions of the practical God Himself of today, and so they can better know the practical God in reality.
-Because God’s words are spoken from the perspective of the flesh, and uttered using the language of humanity, people are able to appreciate the words of God by measuring them against material things, and thereby a greater effect is achieved.
+Because God’s words are spoken from the perspective of the flesh and uttered using the language of humanity, people are able to appreciate the words of God by measuring them against material things, and thereby a greater effect is achieved.
 In addition, time and time again God speaks of the image of the “Me” in people’s hearts and the “Me” in reality, which makes people more willing to purge the image of God in their hearts, and thus willing to know and engage with the practical God Himself.
 This is the wisdom of God’s words.
-The more God says such things, the greater the benefit to people’s knowledge of God, and thus God says, “If I did not become flesh, man would never know Me, and even if he came to know Me, wouldn’t such knowledge still be a conception?”
-Indeed, if people were required to know God according to their own conceptions, it would be easy for them, they would be relaxed and happy, and thus God would be forever vague, and not practical in people’s hearts, which would prove that Satan, and not God, holds dominion over the whole universe; thus, God’s words that “I have taken back My power” would forever remain empty.
+The more God says such things, the greater the benefit to people’s knowledge of God, and thus God says, “If I did not become flesh, man would never know Me, and even if he came to know Me, would not such knowledge still be a notion?”
+Indeed, if people were required to know God according to their own notions, it would be easy for them; they would be relaxed and happy, and thus God would be forever vague and not practical in people’s hearts, which would prove that Satan, and not God, holds dominion over the whole universe; thus, God’s words that “I have taken back My power” would forever remain empty.

 No one has ever been aware of any of God’s actions, nor have His actions ever been looked upon by anything.
 When God returned to Zion, for example, who was aware of this?
 Thus, words such as “I quietly come among man, and I softly depart.
 Has anyone ever seen Me?” show that man does indeed lack the faculties to accept the happenings of the spiritual realm.
-In the past, God said that “the sun is fiery, the moon is lustrous” during His return to Zion.
-Because people are still preoccupied with God’s return to Zion—because they have yet to let it go—God directly utters the words “the sun is fiery, and the moon is lustrous” to conform with people’s conceptions.
-As a result, when people’s conceptions are struck by God’s words, they behold that God’s actions are so wondrous, and see that His words are profound and unfathomable, and indecipherable to all; thus, they put this matter completely aside, and feel a little clarity in their spirits, as if God has already returned to Zion, and so people pay no great attention to this matter.
-From then on, they accept God’s words with one heart and one mind, and no longer fret that catastrophe will befall after God’s return to Zion.
+In the past, God said that when He returns to Zion, “the sun is fiery, the moon is lustrous.”
+Because people are still preoccupied with God’s return to Zion—because they have yet to let it go—God directly utters the words “the sun is fiery, and the moon is lustrous” to conform with people’s notions.
+As a result, when people’s notions are struck by God’s words, they behold that God’s actions are so wondrous, and they see that His words are profound, unfathomable, and indecipherable to all; thus, they put this matter completely aside, and feel a little clarity in their spirits, as if God has already returned to Zion, and so people pay no great attention to this matter.
+From then on, they accept God’s words with one heart and one mind, and no longer fret that catastrophe will strike after God’s return to Zion.
 Only then is it easy for people to accept God’s words, focusing the entirety of their attention on God’s words, leaving them without the desire to consider anything else.